The Best German Potato Salad

 How to Make The Best German Potato Salad

-After you remove your bacon, add your chopped onion to that skillet and cook it over medium heat, stirring often, until your little onion bits are all translucent and golden like this.
+After you remove your bacon, add your chopped onion to that skillet and sautée over medium heat, stirring often until your little onion bits are all translucent and golden.
+Once your onions are lightly brown, remove the skillet from the heat.

 Stir in the water, vinegar, sugar, flour, and salt and pepper to taste (I start with 1 tsp of salt and 1 tsp of pepper).

 Return to heat and bring just to a boil (over medium heat) while stirring constantly.
+Once it comes to a boil, boil for one minute, while still stirring.
+It should look like this!

 Remove the dressing from the stove eye or burner.
 Carefully slice your potatoes and place them in a bowl.